opentdf/docs/docs/components/authorization.md

 ---
 sidebar_position: 1
 ---

-# Overview
+# Authorization Service

 The Authorization service makes access decisions based on Attribute-Based Access Control (ABAC) policies and evaluates subject mappings to assign attributes to specific entities.
 The service provides two endpoints: **GetEntitlements** and **GetDecisions**.

 ## GetEntitlements

 The `GetEntitlements` endpoint takes a list of entities and returns the attributes to which each entity is entitled.
-Entitlements are based on subject mappings, as described in the [policy documentation](../policy/subject_mappings/overview.md), and the entity data returned by the [entity resolution service](entity_resolution/overview.md).
+Entitlements are based on subject mappings, as described in the [policy documentation](./policy/subject_mappings), and the entity data returned by the [entity resolution service](./entity_resolution).

 ### Entities